FuzzySQL: Uncovering Hidden Vulnerabilities in DBMS Special Features with LLM-Driven Fuzzing: Methodology

 \subsection{Replay-Guided Crash Validation}

-To ensure that detected crashes are genuinely reproducible and rooted in state-dependent behaviors of the DBMS, \toolname\ implements a replay-guided crash validation pipeline followed by test case reduction.
-This mechanism isolates the root cause of failures and extracts a minimal yet effective proof-of-concept (PoC) that reproduces the crash.
+To ensure that detected crashes are genuinely reproducible and to determine whether they depend on persistent DBMS state accumulated across executions, \toolname\ implements a replay-guided crash validation pipeline followed by test case reduction.
+The goal of this stage is not only to confirm the existence of a crash, but also to identify whether the failure emerges from cross-statement or cross-execution state interactions and to extract a minimal yet effective proof-of-concept (PoC).

-\textbf{Replay-based crash validation.} Unlike traditional fuzzers that fork a new process for each test case, \toolname\ resets the database state using \texttt{DROP DATABASE} and \texttt{CREATE DATABASE} statements, preserving the global session context across executions.
-While this approach improves performance, it introduces the possibility of residual state effects.
-In many cases, a crash does not occur when the current test case is executed in isolation, but only when certain prior statements have altered the environment.
-To address this, \toolname\ first attempts to re-execute the crashing test case alone.
-If the crash does not reproduce, it replays the full execution history, executing prior statements in order before the crashing input, to verify whether the failure is state-dependent.
-If the error only manifests during the full replay, the issue is classified as a state-dependent crash and proceeds to minimization.
+\textbf{Replay-based crash validation.} \toolname\ deliberately preserves session-level execution history during fuzzing because many DBMS failures, especially those involving under-tested features, are not localized to a single standalone test case.
+Instead, they often emerge only after prior statements have modified internal metadata, runtime modes, replication state, or other persistent execution context.
+To support this behavior, \toolname\ resets the logical database namespace using \texttt{DROP DATABASE} and \texttt{CREATE DATABASE}, while intentionally retaining the broader session context across executions.
+In this sense, replay-guided validation is not merely a debugging aid, but part of the bug-finding model of \toolname.

+When a crash is detected, \toolname\ first re-executes the crashing test case in isolation to determine whether the failure is self-contained.
+If the crash does not reproduce, \toolname\ replays the recorded execution history by re-executing prior statements in their original order before the crashing input.
+If the failure only manifests under such replay, the bug is classified as state-dependent.
+Rather than passively relying on incidental residual effects, \toolname\ actively records crashing inputs together with their preceding execution history and validates them under controlled replay prefixes, so that failures rooted in persistent state interactions can be distinguished from purely local crashes.

 \textbf{Dependency-preserving Test Case Reduction.} Once a crash is confirmed, \toolname\ automatically performs test case reduction to produce a minimal proof-of-concept (PoC).
 This process targets two dimensions: (1) structural simplification of individual SQL statements, and (2) reduction of the overall statement sequence.
 These two simplification strategies are applied iteratively and alternately, progressively minimizing the test case while ensuring the crash remains reproducible.